 - If you are driving on a trip, traveling by air for a long period of time, or working at a desk all day, try to get up and walk around every hour or so to allow the muscles to pump the blood out of the veins.

 Almost everyone has varicose veins in their legs at some point in their lives.
 The good news is that varicose veins are usually just a nuisance and don’t cause any other problems.
 There are three stages of varicose veins, and it can be hard to tell the difference between them.

 Stage one: The first stage of varicose veins is a common thread that runs through the skin under your foot or behind your knee cap.
 It may feel tender to the touch.

 Stage two: The second stage of varicose veins often begins as little bulges where the thread-like vein grows larger.
 This stage also feels tender to the touch and it’s common to have swelling on either side of the leg where the vein bulges.

 Stage three: The third and most serious stage of varicose veins is when the bulge becomes a large lump under the skin.
 At this point, there may also be a blue or purple vein on your leg that curves over your calf muscle toward your knee.

 Treatment for Varicose Veins

-Homoeopathic treatment for Varicose Veins offers a very gentle and a subtle way to cure varicose veins from its roots.
-The advanced stages too may very well be prevented with homoeopathic medicines.
+Homeopathic treatment for Varicose Veins offers a very gentle and subtle way to cure varicose veins from its roots.
+The advanced stages too may very well be prevented with homeopathic medicines.

-The medicines are very easy to administer and are totally patient friendly.
-Homoeopathic treatment for varicose veins has no side effects and focuses on the underlying cause of the disease.
+The medicines are very easy to administer and are totally patient-friendly.
+Homeopathic treatment for varicose veins has no side effects and focuses on the underlying cause of the disease.
 It takes care of the disease and its symptoms without any compromise on the other systems of the body.

 Call 80 80 850 950 to meet our specialist for a complete cure from varicose veins.